hth313/ladybug/doc/introduction.rst

 Plug-in module
 ==============

-The Programmer module is a module image that needs to be put in some module hardware, like a Clonix module, an MLDL or some kind of ROM emulator.
+The Programmer's module is a module image that needs to be put in some module hardware, like a Clonix module, an MLDL or some kind of ROM emulator.
 How you do this is beyond the scope of this manual.

-The Programmer module image is a 3x4K module.
+The Programmer's module image is a 3x4K module.
 Two banks occupies a single 4K page in the memory space together with a page 4 (takeover ROM).
 It can be plugged into any of the expansion ports (7-F) of the HP-41 expansion space, but the page 4 must go into address page 4.